Red Line Chemistry: History

 With the release of Tug of War on May 14, 2013, produced by Grammy-award-winning producer Nick Raskulinecz, the band spent much of the middle of the year touring alongside Nonpoint, Drowning Pool and Whitesnake.

 Red Line Chemistry went on hiatus in 2014 after parting with Vertusent Music Group.
 In 2015, Pavement Entertainment contacted the band about recording a new album.
-Frontman Brett Ditgen told Pavement the band wasn't in the right place to do that, but they agreed that the band's earlier work should be remixed and re-released as Chemical High & a Hand Grenade (Special Edition).
+Frontman Brett Ditgen told Pavement the band was not in the right place to do that, but they agreed that the band's earlier work should be remixed and re-released as Chemical High & a Hand Grenade (Special Edition).
 The band has only done occasional shows in the Kansas City area while on hiatus.